Lewis & Clark Graduate School of Education & Counseling

 Print This Course

 Content: Completion of thesis research project under the direction of the chair of the candidate's thesis committee.
-Three semester hours, which can be taken in 1-semester hour increments, are required for degree.
-Grades are deferred until the candidate has successfully defended his or her thesis.
+Two semester hours, which can be taken in 1-semester hour increments, are required for degree.
+Grades are deferred until the candidate has successfully defended his/her/their thesis.

 Restrictions: Consent of thesis committee chair.